-If you have mobility or balance issues or are just looking for a gentle way to practice yoga, chair yoga might be just what you're looking for!
-It's a great way to bring yoga into your life even if you need a bit more support for your body in your practice.
-In this article, I'm going to share more information about what chair yoga is, its benefits, contraindications, and wrap up with some poses to get you started with chair yoga.
+If you have mobility or balance issues or are just looking for a gentle way to practice yoga, chair yoga poses might be just what you're looking for!
+Chair yoga is a great way to bring yoga into your life even if you need a bit more support for your body in your practice.
+In this article, I'm going to share more information about what chair yoga is, its benefits, contraindications, and wrap up with some real life chair yoga poses to get you started with chair yoga.

-While chair yoga is gentle, there are still some contraindications or limiting factors that might keep you from participating in a chair yoga practice.
-Ultimately, you should consult your physician if you're unsure whether you should be participating in chair yoga.
+While chair yoga poses are gentle, there are still some contraindications or limiting factors that might keep you from participating in a chair yoga practice.
+Even though there are many benefits of chair yoga, ultimately, you should consult your physician if you're unsure whether you should be participating in chair yoga.
 Here are a few reasons you may not want to practice chair yoga:

 If you have high blood pressure, heart disease, arthritis, joint problems, or have had a hip replacement, please contact your doctor for approval.

 There are a number of yoga poses that can be done seated or using a chair.
 Some of the poses we're including here will be greatly modified from their original form, but others are just slight modifications.
 Before you get started, make sure your chair (a sturdy chair with a back) is on a stable, non-slip surface so it doesn't move around with you.

 Mountain Pose is a great chair yoga pose to start with.
 Take a seat on your chair with your feet flat on the floor and engage your core.
 Focus on your breath, taking a deep breath in as you lengthen your spine.
 On the exhale, ground yourself into the chair through your sit bones.
 Make sure the shoulders are rolled down and back and relax your arms at your sides.
 Stay here, focusing on your breathing and keeping your core gently engaged for a minute or so.